 The oldest person born before the Flood was Methuselah, at 969 years.
 The oldest person in the Bible born after the Flood?
 Eber, at 464 years.
 (Eber was born only 67 years after the Flood; human lifespan was on the downward plunge during this first post-Flood century.)

 Certain Bible apologists attempt to answer the question of antediluvian lifespans by saying that the word for “years” is mistranslated and should be “months.”
 But this unusual idea does not hold water.
 One of the reasons is because ages are also given for conceiving children—this would mean pre-Flood “men” 5 years old or even younger were running about impregnating pre-Flood women.
-The Bible is pretty forthright about the ages of individuals, so the sheer length of the antediluvian human lifespan is dismissed today as being the stuff of crazy legend.
+Another reason is that just after the Flood, it takes a few generations for ages to fully taper off to “normal” lengths.
+For those “interim” people that lived 600 years, then 400 years, then 300 years—are we to similarly reinterpret their ages in terms of months, or years?
+When is the transition?
+Clearly, this apologist attempt cannot be taken seriously.
+The Bible is very clear and forthright about the ages of individuals.
+As such, the sheer length of the antediluvian human lifespan is dismissed today as being the stuff of crazy legend.

 But is it really?

 The Sumerian King List is an ancient listing of the first kings of Sumer and related dynasties.
 The list is preserved in varying forms on several different ancient tablets dating back as far as 2000 b.c.e.
 Perhaps the most famous is Weld-Blundell 444, a cuboid prism dating to c.
 1817 b.c.
 There are a couple of fascinating facts about the Sumerian King List.